liferay/liferay-docs/userGuide/en/chapters/18-advanced-portal-operation.markdown

 all new information that Liferay 6.2 is configured to index gets indexed immediately.

+Have you ever wondered how to use WSRP in Liferay?
+We'll cover this next!

 ## Using Web Services for Remote Portlets (WSRP)

-The Web Services for Remote Portlets (WSRP) specification defines a web service interface for accessing and interacting with interactive presentation-oriented web services in the form of portlets.
+The Web Services for Remote Portlets (WSRP) specification defines a web service interface for accessing and interacting with presentation-oriented web services in the form of portlets.
 Now you're probably wondering why we need WSRP if we already have web services and portlets.
 You could provide platform-independent access to specific services via web services.
 However, to allow the user access to those services, you would need to build presentation logic and a user interface.
 To develop, compile, and deploy the presentation to the end-user would take a substantial amount of time and effort, which we'd all love to avoid.
 Therefore, you can implement WSRP's presentation-oriented web services to allow portals to display remote portlets inside their pages, as if locally deployed, without requiring any additional programming by developers.

 In essence, you'll be providing access to your business logic and providing the user interface using WSRP.
-Here are the four main components for WSRP:
+Here are the two main components for WSRP:

 - *Producer:* A web service that offers one or more portlets and is described using a Web Services Description Language (WSDL) document.
 - *Consumer:* The web service client that gathers all the components allowing for the presentation to the end user.
-- *Portlets*
-- *End Users*

-We'll explain each of these and their roles in the next section.
+We'll explain how the components interact with each other in more detail in the next section.
 So, without further ado, let's explore WSRP in Liferay!

 ### WSRP with Liferay